quicchote/Batak-Calendar/README.md

 ### Usage

-Run by changing the Gregorian Date you want to transform into the date and month in traditional Batak Cosmogram.
+Run the code by changing the Gregorian Date you want to transform into the date and month in traditional Batak Cosmogram.

 ### For more info
 This is part of the work for Budaya-Indonesia.org within the Bandung Fe Institute.